ghigbie/natours-adanced-css-sass/README.md

-# Natours - Practie in Advanced CSS
+# Natours - Practice in Advanced CSS

-This repo is dedicated to the practice of advanced css and sass
+This repo is dedicated to the practice of advanced css and sass.